 Remote exams and assessments

-To protect our students, staff and the community from the spread of COVID-19, there will be no in-person, invigilated exams held in Spring Session and Trimester 3 2020.
+To protect our students, staff and the community from the spread of COVID-19, there will be no in-person, invigilated exams held in the Summer exam period.

 Remote Exam FAQs